awawa-dev/HyperHDR/README.md

 * Support for software screen grabbers: DirectX11 (Windows), CoreGraphics (macOS), X11 (Linux) :new:
 * Built-in audio visualization effects
 * Optimized multi-instances.
 You can use for example your TV LED strip and multiple WLED or Philips Hue light sources.
+* Support for WS821x, APA102 and SK6812RGBW LED strips using fastest possible cable solution for generic ESP8266/ESP32 external LED drivers: [HyperSPI](https://github.com/awawa-dev/HyperSPI) :new:
-* Support for WS821x, APA102 like LED strips and SK6812RGBW ultrafast USB serial port AWA protocol for ESP8266/ESP32 at @2000000 baud with data integrity check and white channel calibration: [HyperSerialEsp8266](https://github.com/awawa-dev/HyperSerialEsp8266) and [HyperSerialESP32](https://github.com/awawa-dev/HyperSerialESP32).
+* Support for WS821x, APA102 and SK6812RGBW LED strips ultrafast USB serial port AWA protocol for ESP8266/ESP32 at @2000000 baud with data integrity check and white channel calibration: [HyperSerialEsp8266](https://github.com/awawa-dev/HyperSerialEsp8266) and [HyperSerialESP32](https://github.com/awawa-dev/HyperSerialESP32).
 WLED fork for ESP8266 & ESP32 at @2000000 (:sparkles: also for @921600) baud and almost all popular types of LED strips is available: [HyperSerialWLED](https://github.com/awawa-dev/HyperSerialWLED)

 ##
 **Changelog: (v17 beta)**
 - Overall performance without tone mapping for USB grabbers improved x10 (MJPEG) and x3 (YUV) over Hyperion NG 2.0.0.8A thanks to optimization & using of multi-threading
 - Direct support for USB grabbers under Windows 10, Linux and macOS (really fast & of course multi-threaded)
-- Support for software screen grabbers: DirectX11, Coregraphcs, X11 :new:
+- Support for software screen grabbers: DirectX11, CoreGraphics, X11 :new:
 - Support for CEC (turn ON/OFF grabbers, remote keys to command HDR tone mapping)  :new:
 - Audio visualization effects (Windows, macOS and Linux)
 - Support for my new [HyperSPI](https://github.com/awawa-dev/HyperSPI) project for Rpi.
 Fastest possible cable solution for almost every generic ESP8266/ESP32 LED driver :new: